tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 Not only does this example have multiple steps, but it also has nested steps.

-To understand what runs first, we will rely on the fact that an `estimated start-up cost` of `0.00` means a step is run when execution starts.
+To understand what runs first, we will rely on our knowledge that an `estimated start-up cost` of `0.00` means a step is run when execution starts.
 For the query above, `Seq Scan on users` has an `estimated start-up cost` of `0.00`; this means it runs first.
+It also has an `estimated total cost` of `10.62`.

-Our scan on the `users` table has an `estimated total cost` of `10.62`.
-If we look at the `Hash` line above, we see that its `estimated start-up cost` is `10.62`.
-This means that as soon as we finish our `seq scan on users`, we will be able to start the `Hash` step.
+Moving onto the `Hash` line above, we see that its `estimated start-up cost` is `10.62`.
+This means that as soon as the `seq scan on users` completes, it will move on to the `Hash` step.

 ```sql
 ->  Hash  (cost=10.62..10.62 rows=17 width=516)